-The Main Facility site was selected based on a site screening analysis that evaluated properties on the Kearny Peninsula near two existing substations --NJ TRANSIT's Mason and Amtrak's Sub 41 substations (see Attachment A).
+The Kearny Site was identified as a potential location for the Main Facility based on a site screening analysis that evaluated properties on the Kearny Peninsula near two existing substations --NJ TRANSIT's Mason and Amtrak's Sub 41 substations (see Attachment C).
 These two substations will receive the highest electrical loads from the Main Facility via transmission lines (see Figure 4).
 The site is part of a large tract of land owned by the Hudson County Improvement Authority (HCIA), which lies within an area called Koppers Coke Peninsula (aka Koppers Koke Peninsula), which is subject to the New Jersey Meadowlands Commission (NJMC) Koppers Coke Peninsula Redevelopment Plan (February 2013).
 The NJMC (recently renamed the Meadowlands Regional Commission, which resides within the New Jersey Sports and Exposition Authority), is seeking to encourage brownfield redevelopment on this parcel.
-HCIA is preparing the site for development, which includes elevating the site to meet flood elevation criteria (to comply with New Jersey's Uniform Construction Code and other relevant requirements4) and construction of an access road around the site and to NJ Route 7 (Belleville Turnpike).
-The Main Facility Siting Analysis is included in Attachment A.
+HCIA is preparing the site for development, which includes elevating the site to meet flood elevation criteria (to comply with New Jersey's Uniform Construction Code and other relevant requirements5) and construction of an access road around the site and to NJ Route 7 (Belleville Turnpike).
+The Main Facility Siting Analysis is included in Attachment C. Based on scoping comments, an alternatives analysis will be conducted as part of the Draft EIS to identify alternative sites to the Kearny Site.
+As noted earlier, alternative sites will be evaluated based on their ability to meet the goals and objectives established for the proposed Project and all reasonable alternative sites, including the Kearny Site, will be advanced as a Build Alternative for detailed analysis in the Draft EIS.